MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inbox-driver-inf-configuration.md

 To configure an INF file (HidCfu.inf) for the inbox driver (HidCfu.dll), you must follow the guidance in this topic to provide the correct values and settings for your firmware image files and hardware device.

-The [sample inbox HIDCFU driver INF file](#sample-inbox-hidcfu-driver-inf-file) included below provides a starting point for your INF file and illustrates the configuration concepts discussed in this topic.
+The [sample inbox HIDCFU driver INF file](#sample-inbox-hidcfu-driver-inf-file) included below provides a starting point for your INF file.
+This sample INF is the *CfuVirtualHidDeviceFwUpdate.inf* file from the [CFU virtual HID device firmware update simulation](cfu-firmware-update-simulation.md) sample code and walkthrough that simulates updating firmware on a virtual HID device.
+The sections below reference the simulation's INF file to illustrate the configuration concepts discussed in this topic.

 Your actual INF file must be customized and configured specifically for your firmware and hardware.

 ## Contents